klee/klee/tools/klee-stats/stat-configs/README.md

 The helper function `getColumnValues({x},records)` returns all the values in the column corresponding to the variable {x} of given records.
 For example, using `"St"` in `getColumnValues("St",records)` returns the list of values for states. `St` is derived from the name given to the corresponding location for states in the **Record** option in the **Input** section (If state values were printed in the second entry of the column by Klee, the **Record** option would look similar to `_, St, _, _, ...`).

 ##Calculations
 This section contains the calculations performed by klee-stats.
 The calculations are stored as key value pairs where the values are a list of equations using the variables defined in the input as well as newly defined variables within the equations.
-Entries can be referred to by other entries using the notation @key.
+Entries can be referred to by other entries using the notation >key.
 For example, in the defualt config file, there is a key **cov** with the value **cov = 100 * SCov / (SCov + SUnc), bcov = 100 * (2 * BFull + BPart) / (2 * BTot), icount = SCov + SUnc**.
-This is used by both the _All_ and _More_ key by having @cov in their list of equations.
+This is used by both the _All_ and _More_ key by having >cov in their list of equations.
 Furthermore an equation can be a mapping onto a group.
 To read more about this, look at the group section.

 ##Output
 This section specifies the data that appears in the outputted rows.
 The row is specified as a tuble containing variables.
 The variables referenced in this section can be derived variables from the calculation section, from the aggregates, or the raw inputs themselves.